chimie-paristech-CTM/bde_hat/README.md

 Additionally, in order to execute the autodE high-throughput reaction profile computation workflow, Gaussian09/Gaussian16 and xTB needs to be accessible.

 ## Generating the search space and reaction SMILES
 The scripts used for the generation of the various datasets can be found in the `scripts/gen_datasets` directory.

+# in-house HAT reactions dataset
-For the generation of the HAT chemical space, the
+For the generation of the HAT chemical space, the [radical database](https://doi.org/10.6084/m9.figshare.c.4944855.v1) compiled by
-[radical database](https://doi.org/10.6084/m9.figshare.c.4944855.v1) compiled by [St. John et al.](https://doi.org/10.1038/s41597-020-00588-x) in the
-`data` directory is needed.
+[St. John et al.](https://doi.org/10.1038/s41597-020-00588-x) in the `data` directory is needed.
 Generating the chemical space and sampling a subset of representative reactions is done with the help of:
 ```
 python generation_HAT.py
 ```